miha-stopar/crypto-notes/proofs1.md

 Q_x(y) = 1 otherwise
 ```

-Fact2: Given y and the prime factorization of x, Q_x(y) can be computed in time polynomial in |x|.
+Fact 2: Given y and the prime factorization of x, Q_x(y) can be computed in time polynomial in |x|.

 Jacobi symbol:
 Let x = p_1^l_1 * ... * p_k^l_k.
 Jacobi symbol is then: